 The Future of the Legal Profession: 2015-16 (May-June 2016): For much of the past year, I have profiled winners of the LMJ Scholarship for the Minority Corporate Counsel Association.
 This feature, “The Future of the Legal Profession: 2015-16,” focuses on the current class.

 Where Are They Now?
 Since 2005, the Minority Corporate Council Association has awarded deserving law school students with serious financial needs up to $30,000 in aid through the LMJ Scholarship.
-Over 12 issues of MCCA's magazine, Diversity & The Bar, I am profiling a member of each class and writing a "Where Are They Now?" sidebar for the rest.
+For MCCA's magazine, Diversity & The Bar, I am profiling a member of each class and writing a "Where Are They Now?" sidebar for the rest.
 The profiles focus on:

 • 2005: Patricia Astorga of New York City (November-December 2015)